Do I really want to be a writer?

 I only read to impress the girls

 It wasn’t until I was in college that I read my first book, cover to cover, and enjoyed it.
-It was my grandfather’s copy of “How to win friends and influence people” by Dale Carnegie.
-It was an old hardcover early edition.
+It was my grandfather’s copy of “How to Win Friends and Influence People” by Dale Carnegie.
+It was an old, hardcover, early edition.
 I read it because… I want to be popular with the girls.

 But I also discovered that reading wasn’t as tedious as I thought it would be.
 In fact, I quite enjoyed it.
 Some stories made me cry, like “The Key of the Kingdom” by A. J. Cronin and “The Cardinal” by Henry Morton Robinson.
-Or “Illusions” by Richard Bach that set me on a path towards a spiritual life.
+Or “Illusions” by Richard Bach, that set me on a path towards a spiritual life.

 I read Ray Bradbury and Sidney Sheldon.
 I read C. S. Lewis and Alan Watts.
 Fiction and Non-Fiction.
 Trashy novels.
 Histories.
 Biographies.
 I even met Roald Dahl when he came for a book signing at Times Bookshop in Singapore.
-Thousands of his books sold out even before they arrive at the shop.
+Thousands of his books sold out even before they arrived at the shop.

 It was there that the idea of being a writer first surfaced.
 Several of my colleagues in the bookshop were aspiring to be published.
 I could see how much money a best-selling title could make.
 And I dreamed of being a rich and famous writer.